arfc/d3ploy/README.md

 - **buffer_type**: This is a mapstringstring defining each commodity and the type of supply/capacity buffer for it.
 For percentage, the user should input `perc`, for a absolute value, the user should input `float`.
 The default is percentage.
+- **installed_cap**: This is a boolean to determine whether deployment is governed by supply of the commodity of installed capacity for that commodity.

 #### Differing Inputs
 DemandDrivenDeploymentInst: